borodinandrey/borodinandrey/README.md

 ### [Babuli](https://apps.apple.com/es/app/babuli/id1632812183)
 A native iOS app (with a custom AWS-based backend) to track public buses in Batumi, Georgia.
 Over 16,000 downloads and counting.
 I wish I had more time to support it.

-#### I also have a Flightradar24 radar with #T-LEMG109 on my balcony.
-One day, I'll find a way to share it here just for fun.